 We stayed at DoubleTree by Hilton Jumeirah Beach hotel.
 It’s a great option for big families looking for very good price/ quality ratio at fantastic location.
 You can read the complete review of DoubleTree by Hilton Jumeirah Beach Hotel Dubai here.

-Find the best deals and book your Dubai accommodation below.
+You can find the best deals for Dubai accommodation here.

 How much does food cost and how expensive are Dubai restaurants?As everything else in Dubai, you can find restaurants in all price categories.
 Traveling with young children, we usually keep clear of the most romantic upmarket restaurants so I cannot comment on those.
 We didn’t go to KFC or McDonald’s either.
 We mostly dined at the restaurants on The Walk or in one of the malls.
 The price we paid for lunch or dinner varied from 240 to 500 AED (60 to 125 EUR) for 2 adults and 3 children.